cycool29/cycool29.github.io/index.md

 ## Pro way of making a GitHub Profile views-counter

-Sometimes you may want to see how many views of your GitHub profile.
+You might want to see how many times your GitHub profile has been viewed.
+It reflects your popularity on GitHub.

-There are many tools for similar purpose [on GitHub](https://github.com/search?q=github+profile+counter), but here is the *easiest* way to do so.
+There are many tools for similar purposes [on GitHub](https://github.com/search?q=github+profile+counter), but here, we are using **Bitly link**.

 [Read more](https://cycool29.github.io/post/000002)